AaradhyaParsodia/task-storage-auth-app/README.md

 ```sh
 node index.js
 ```
 At the root directory, run that command and make sure again you are at the right directory level.
-After running it, <b>Please go to localhost:3000/v1/api-docs</b> to check which endpoints are there.
+After running it, <b>Please go to localhost:3000/v1/api-docs</b> OR ([deployed production link](https://task-storage-auth-app.onrender.com/v1/api-docs)) to check which endpoints are there.
 One more thing: remember to provide the bearer token for authenticated requests.